Arthur Garfield Hays: Personal life and death

 Hays married Blanche Marks in 1908; they divorced in 1924, after having a daughter Lora, an actress and film editor.

 He married Aline Davis Fleisher in 1924, and they had a daughter Jane.
 Aline Fleisher Hays died in 1944.
 Jane married the prominent American lawyer William J. Butler.

 Hays died of a heart attack on December 14, 1954, at the age of 73.

 Legacy

 In 1958, New York University established the Arthur Garfield Hays Civil Liberties Program at its School of Law.

 Princeton University houses the Arthur Garfield Hays Papers.

 Hays was a partner of Hays, St John & Buckley, also known as Hays, St. John, Abramson & Heilbron, of which Osmond K. Fraenkel was later a member.

 Works

-Hays wrote numerous books and articles.
-As a gifted writer and eloquent debater, he added his perspective to virtually every individual rights issue of his day.
-He wrote several books and essays about civil liberties issues.
-His autobiography, entitled City Lawyer: The Autobiography of a Law Practice (1942), provides a colorful account of his more noteworthy cases.
+Hays wrote numerous books, articles, and essays on civil liberties issues.
+As a gifted writer and debater, he added his perspective to virtually every individual rights issue of his day.
+His autobiography, entitled City Lawyer: The Autobiography of a Law Practice (1942), provides an account of his more noteworthy cases.
 His articles and book reviews demonstrate his wide-ranging knowledge of a nation and a world experiencing dramatic change in the way individual rights were perceived.